VMA / Training Zones

 What is VMA and why does it matter?

 VMA (Maximal Aerobic Speed), also called MAS, is the speed at which your body reaches its maximum oxygen consumption (VO2max).
 It's the gold standard for calibrating running training intensities.
-Knowing your VMA allows you to precisely define training zones and target paces for every type of workout.
+Knowing your VMA allows you to precisely define training zones and target paces for every type of workout — from easy runs to speed intervals.

 A typical recreational runner has a VMA between 12 and 16 km/h, while competitive runners often exceed 18-20 km/h.
 VMA can be improved through specific interval training (30/30, 1000m repeats) and typically improves by 5-10% over a training cycle of 8-12 weeks.